Thulana/GoodEnergyTariffCalculator/README.md

 ### Data sourcing

-For production, CSV file should be imported from a different method to the database.
+For production, CSV file should be imported from a different method to the database. suggested approaches are,
+* A database population script which will upsert data in CSV file to database (This can be triggered timely or as csv file as input (file change in S3))
+* process:
+  * External provider upload file to a secure storage(SFTP)
+  * DB population script look for file changes or fetch file every few hours etc
+  * Upsert data in csv file to DB matching zip_code, city, street and house number fields

 For demonstration purpose, following command can be used to populate the database with a local csv file or file URL.

 ```bash
 FLASK_APP=good_energy_tariff_calc flask import_prices <file path or URL>